wso2/docs-is/en/docs/deploy/user-management-related-tables.md

 In claim management, all the claims are grouped into dialects.
 A claim dialect is a group of claims.
 One claim dialect can have multiple claims.
-Those claims are stored in UM_CLAIM table.
+Those claims are stored in the `UM_CLAIM` table.
 The claim dialects are stored in this table.
 Following are the columns of the table.

 -   `UM_ID`